aurora-scheduler/website-tools/README.md

 # Aurora Scheduler Website
-This codebase generates the Aurora Scheduler available at [aurora-scheduler.github.io](https://aurora-scheduler.github.io).
+This codebase generates the Aurora Scheduler website available at [aurora-scheduler.github.io](https://aurora-scheduler.github.io).

 Community contributions and patches are welcomed to help keep the Aurora site up-to-date;